 Go one street over from Haji Lane to Arab Street where you’ll find Sultan Mosque, one of the most important mosques for the Muslim community in Singapore.
-In front of Sultan Mosque, you’ll find rows of middle eastern restaurants.
-It used to be that you can relax and smoke shisha here, but shisha was banned from Singapore since 2016.
-So nowadays, you can just find good food and live entertainment here at night.
+In front of the Sultan Mosque, you’ll find rows of middle eastern restaurants.
+It used to be that you can relax and smoke shisha here, but shisha was banned from Singapore in 2016.
+So nowadays, you can just find good middle eastern food and some live entertainment here at night.

-4. Try the Singaporean Local Food
+4. Try Singaporean Local Food

 Here are some of my personal favorites:

-- Hainanese Chicken Rice – Singapore is pretty much synonymous to chicken rice, and you’ll see why!
+- Hainanese Chicken Rice – Singapore is pretty much synonymous with chicken rice, and you’ll see why!
 Despite the name, much of the importance of the dish lies in the rice itself rather than the chicken.
 The rice is so fragrant and full of flavors.
 My favorite chicken rice is Loy Kee.